AbsurdePhoton/superpixels-segmentation-gui-opencv/README.md

 I didn't find any simple tool (understand: GUI) to produce depth maps from my stereo pictures.

-One solution to semi-automatically produce depth maps is image segmentation: coloring zones with superpixel cells is so easy!
+One solution to help produce depth maps is image segmentation: coloring zones with superpixel cells is so easy!
 In photoshop, it is then child play to apply gray gradients to colored areas...

+This tool can also help separating an object or person from the background, for photomanipulation purposes.

 I'm not an ace of C++ and QT, in fact I only started using them some month ago.
 So, if you don't find my code pretty never mind, because it WORKS, and that's all I'm asking of it :)
 <br/>